vishalchovatiya/Linux-System-Programming/GNU Build System : Autotools .md

 ### Brief

-- Autotools is suite of programming tools used to make source code packages portable to many Unix-like systems
+- Autotools is suite of programming tools used to make source code packages portable to many Unix-like systems.
-- Autotools mainly consists of the GNU utility programs Autoconf, Automake, and Libtool
+- Autotools mainly consists of the GNU utility programs Autoconf, Automake & Libtool.

-### Why we need Autotools
+### Why We Need Autotools

+- Portable Packeges
-- Portable Build, Uniform Packages
+- Uniform Builds

 ### Compiling Hello World With Autotools